Rights of Renters in Foreclosure

 What’s a Debt-to-Income (DTI) Ratio?

-If you’re applying for a loan modification, your debt-to-income ratio is important.
+If you’re applying for a loan modification, your debt-to-income ratio could be a factor.

 What's "Cash for Keys" in a Foreclosure?